hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 <!-- Duplicate the main issue and add additional issues closed by this PR. -->

-- The bot was observed to remove a label manually added to PR: https://github.com/hyperledger/iroha/pull/4309#issuecomment-1958760549
+1. The bot was observed to remove a label manually added to PR: https://github.com/hyperledger/iroha/pull/4309#issuecomment-1958760549
+2. At the same time, the bot was observed to notify false-positive `config-changes` due to its wrong definition
 <!-- Link if e.g. JIRA issue or  from another repository -->

 ### Benefits

-- Always prioritize manual labeling/unlabeling
+1. Always prioritize manual labeling/unlabeling
+2. Necessary and sufficient `config-changes` notifications

 <!-- EXAMPLE: users can't revoke their own right to revoke rights -->